 Presentation (30 minutes) | Each team will present their finished work to the judging panel, introducing their new product in a brief ‘Apprentice style’ presentation detailing why they have decided to aim at a certain target market and how their brand reflects this.
 They will also need to justify why they have priced the items as they have.
 The judging panel will taste test the produced chocolates and considering the information given in the presentation award a prize to the winning team.

-Award - 5 bottles of wine will be presented to the winning team.
+Award - a boittle of champagne will be presented to the winning team.
 Delegates will also each take home a bespoke box of self-made truffles.